zcky1990/tic-tac-toe-game/README.md

 To play multiplayer on different page :
 - Player one open browser, and access `localhost:3000/multiplayer` and click join
-- Player one will be redirect to gameroom and will wait for player two
+- Player one will be redirect to game room and will wait for player two
 - Player two open browser, and access `localhost:3000/multiplayer` and click join
-- Player two will joining to player one gameroom
+- Player two will joining to game room
-- Wait for every player klik ready and play the game
+- Wait for every player to fill name and clik ready
+- Enjoy the game